vjanelle/polyglottalk/notes/classes.md

 # Classes

 Classes are named blocks of Puppet code, which are not applied until they are invoked by name.
 These are typically medium to large size chunks of functionality that only need to run once (such as package resources, services, global file templates, etc…).
-More fine grained or repeatedable pieces of information can be configured through resources.
+More fine grained or repeatable pieces of information can be configured through resources.
 Try to think of these as singletons that can only be invoked (with parameters, more into this later) once.

 ## Defining a class